avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 #### `ConvertSubnetTx`

-After a `CreateSubnetTx` is issued, a `ConvertSubnetTx` may be issued by the `Owner` to explicitly convert a Subnet from permissioned to permissionless.
-This transaction will set the `(chainID, address)` pair that will manage the Subnet's validator set going forward.
+To convert a Subnet from permissioned to permissionless, a `ConvertSubnetTx` must be issued to set the `(chainID, address)` pair that will manage the Subnet's validator set going forward.
+The `Owner` key defined in `CreateSubnetTx` must provide a signature to authorize this conversion.

 The `ConvertSubnetTx` specification is: